 The International Fellowship of Christians and Jews is the leading non-profit building bridges between Christians and Jews, blessing Israel and the Jewish people around the world with humanitarian care and lifesaving aid.

-Over the years, we have been leaders in Jewish-Christian relations, building bridges of goodwill that have led to greater understanding and cooperation between members of these two great faiths.
+Founded in 1983 by Rabbi Yechiel Eckstein, we have been leaders in Jewish-Christian relations, building bridges of goodwill that have led to greater understanding and cooperation between members of these two great faiths.
 We have helped hundreds of thousands of Jews escape poverty and anti-Semitism and return to their biblical homeland, funded humanitarian assistance that has touched the lives of millions of Jews in Israel and around the world, provided life-giving aid to Israel’s victims of war and terror, and much more.
 Learn more about IFCJ’s global reach.

 The Fellowship is fully committed to financial accountability and to being good stewards of our donor’s funds.
+Read our Financial Statement.

-Read stories of some of the people The Fellowship has helped, in-depth reports on each of our programs, a concise financial statement, news about newly launched initiatives, and more, in The Fellowship’s 2017 Annual Report.
-Read the report.
+Read stories of some of the people The Fellowship has helped, in-depth reports on each of our programs, a concise financial statement, news about newly launched initiatives, and more.

 Report On Impact